courage for JOURNALISM

 THE COURAGE TO “face” your fear

-F A C E : EMPATHY.
-Use empathy for others (I’ll make mum proud of me, provide for my family, contribute to society, I’ll help make the world a better place) as a motivation to choose courage.
-Philosopher David Hume articulated how strongly we are motivated by other people.
+F A C E : EMPATHY (in your Anterior Cingulate Gyrus, your seat of empathy).
+Use empathy for others (I’ll make mum proud, contribute to society, make the world a better place, ensure my future-self does well) as motivation to choose courage.
+Philosopher David Hume knew how strongly we’re motivated by others.
 His ideas have been confirmed in recent studies.
-Empathy helps you CHOOSE COURAGE.
-Empathy, for your significant others and for your future self, is a core component in our approach to Preventative Mental Health.
+Empathy helps you CHOOSE COURAGE for your significant others and for your future self.

 RESOURCES